 Patients with COPD suffer significant reductions in quality of life and functional capacity, particularly those with comorbid conditions of cardiovascular nature .
 Psychological comorbidities are also common.
 Patients with COPD are at an increased risk of depression, particularly those with severe COPD – reported prevalence rates range from 24.6% to 27.1% [18, 19, 20].
 Combination of these psychological and physiological factors makes treatment and management even more challenging and complex.
 Fortunately, not all diagnostic or therapeutic tools are expensive.

-How is the 6MWT used in patients with COPD?
+How is the 6-minute walk test (6MWT) used in patients with COPD?

 There are several established methods for assessing functional capacity in patients with COPD, but virtually none as convenient and cost-effective as the 6MWT, which is used to evaluate the effectiveness of pulmonary rehabilitation measures, therapeutic interventions, and following the progress of the disease.
 Studies have demonstrated that even initial poor 6MWT distance is associated with increased mortality in the 3-year period since examination in patients with severe COPD and several comorbidities .
 This should come as no surprise since exercise capacity is closely correlated with survival rates in those with COPD [22, 23].